afkcodes/audio_x/README.md

 ```

-> **NOTE:** &nbsp; _if custom event listeners are provided at init it will take priority even if useDefaultEventListeners is set to true_ > _to use default event listener set useDefaultEventListeners to true and customEventListeners to null._ > _Once custom event listener is added AUDIO_X_STATE will not not be fired, in favor of custom event listeners._ > _All the events should be handled manually, This method only allows audio events._
+> **NOTE:** &nbsp; _if custom event listeners are provided at init it will take priority even if useDefaultEventListeners is set to true, to use default event listener set useDefaultEventListeners to true and customEventListeners to null.
+Once custom event listener is added AUDIO_X_STATE will not not be fired, in favor of custom event listeners.
+All the events should be handled manually, This method only allows audio events._

 #### Method 2